fdelia/parsers/README.md

+Learning javascript.

-Trying around with lexing, parsing and compiling short strings in javascript.
+Lexing, parsing and compiling short strings in javascript.

 LR(k)-parser with k=2.